-Preston Farm and Winery is a family-operated, organic and biodynamic property in Healdsburg’s Dry Creek Valley.
+Preston Farm and Winery is a family-operated, organic property in Healdsburg’s Dry Creek Valley.
 Our 125 acres are nestled between a meandering salmon-spawning stream and a sleepy stretch of former wagon trail leading to town.
 Under 45 years of stewardship by our family, the land has evolved from an emphasis on wine alone to diversified crops including vineyards, vegetables, fruit and olive trees, grain, and pastured livestock.

 I live on the side of a dead-end road in Dry Creek Valley near Healdsburg.
 A place where stinging nettles grow unbidden along the ruffian waters, the same place where my husband Lou and I began an organic farm and winery many years ago.
 My blood runs from Italian miners in a California ghost town, who foraged spring greens for ravioli, tossed insults across the creek and buried wine bottles for luck.
 I am an artist, and the aesthetic and culinary mother of our farm.